 Extra disposable income could mean the difference between a child receiving an education or being forced into work.
 It might also mean better nutrition and access to healthcare for a family who would otherwise go without.

 Speaking of health – a reported 2 million people die each year due to indoor air pollution, and while this is mainly from the burning of solid fuels such as wood and coal for food, some will be down to light requirements.
-LEDs do not have any negative effects on health so lives could be saved through their widespread adoption.
+LED light bulbs do not have any negative effects on health so lives could be saved through their widespread adoption.

 The Environment Wins Too